supertramp277/NLAChallenge1/README.md

   - The Incomplete Cholesky provides a good balance between efficiency and memory usage and significantly improves the convergence of the CG solver compared to the diagonal preconditioner.
   - By using above-mentioned method directly in Eigen we get these results:
     <p align="center"> <strong> CG with IC preconditioning: number of iterations = 15; relative residual = 2.76738e-11. </strong> </p>
-    Instead, the plain CG results are:
+    Instead, the plain(diagonal precondition) CG results are:
     <p align="center"> CG: number of iterations = 32; relative residual = 7.36466e-11. </p>
-    In addiction, the result from Lis is:
+    In addiction, the result from Lis (just for double checking) is:
     <p align="center"> CG: number of iterations = 33; relative residual = 7.364660e-11. </p>

 - **For solving $A_2 \mathbf x = \mathbf w$:**

   - **We use GMRES method to solve it with preconditioner `ILU` by Lis**, because matrix $A_2$ is not symmetric.
   - By using above-mentioned method at Lis we get:
     <p align="center"> GMRES: number of iterations = 24; relative residual = 6.901486e-10. </p>

 - These are some helper functions for convenience: